 - Transfer the puree to the same pan.
 Add remaining milk, remaining salt, and pepper powder.
 Add water to make it thin.
 Bring the mix to a gentle boil.

 - Turn off the heat.
 Pour the soup equally into three bowls.
 Top each of the bowls with 1/3 of the sauteed beetroot.

 - For keeping the beetroot cubes always on the top, make the puree thick by adding less water.

-- If the soup is too thin, the beetroot may sink.
+- If the soup is too thin, the beets may sink.
 This is not a problem.
-Eat the beetroot cubes along with the puree.
+Eat the cubes along with the puree.
 Either way, this soup tastes great.
 Enjoy!